 They have a wetness indicator that will fade when it is wet.
 Plus they are so absorbent (and customized absorbency for boys and girls- so they work for any family).
 Here are the ones that we are using with Allie…

-- To train our kids at night, I put their training potty in their room, on a few towels.
+- To train our kids at night, I transition them to these training diapers and then put their training potty in their room, on a few towels.

 - When they turned three, I stopped this and taught them to use the bathroom instead.
 (Put a gate on the steps to be sure that they don’t fall down on accident when walking to the bathroom.)

-- Stop drinks a few hours before bed.
+- Tip: Stop drinks a few hours before bed.
 If our kids are thirsty, they can have milk.
 I have found that drinking water causes accidents, if it is close to bedtime.
 Milk doesn’t seem to do that.